codepath/android_guides/Shared-Element-Activity-Transition.md

 ## Overview

-Traditionally transitions between different activities or fragments involved enter and exit transitions that animated entire view hierarchies independant to each other.
+Traditionally transitions between different activities or fragments involved enter and exit transitions that animated entire view hierarchies independent to each other.
 Example of such transitions are a fade transition, slide transition or the newly introduced explode transition.

 Default Activity Transition: